rohansh-tty/ShinyCan/README.md

 * **IMPLEMENTATION**
 >(Check ![this Colab Notebook](https://github.com/Gilf641/EVA4/blob/master/S13/Assignment-B/S13%20Assignment-B.ipynb) for Step-By-Step Process.)
-1. For S13 B, I have Metal Cans as my class.
+1. I have Metal Cans as my class.
 Dataset includes Metal Cans, Caps, Aluminium Foils etc. Collected around 300-400 Images from this repo, rest from the Internet.
 2. Used ![this](https://github.com/miki998/YoloV3_Annotation_Tool) for Annotation.
 3. Ran for 110 Epochs.